-In September 2017 Judge Arthur Tarnow denied the defendants’ motions to dismiss.
+In 2017 Judge Arthur Tarnow denied the defendants’ motions to dismiss.
 We then filed a motion for a preliminary injunction to require the state to provide comprehensive neuropsychological screening for all children who had been exposed to lead.
 In 2018 the state agreed to settle that part of the case by funding a first-of-its-kind initiative that will provide every child in Flint with access to an independently-run, state-of-the-art screening program designed to detect disabilities associated with lead exposure.
 Following additional discovery and negotiations, in August 2020 we settled the remaining claims in the case.

 The settlement includes at least $9 million from the state to establish a fund for special education services for students impacted by the water crisis, $2 million in additional funding from the county, and a commitment to undertake a comprehensive assessment and modification of Flint-area special education plans and policies over the next year.

 (D.R. v.
 Michigan Department of Education; ACLU Attorneys Kristin Totten and Dan Korobkin; Greg Little, Jessica Levin, Elizabeth Athos and David Sciarra of the Education Law Center; Lindsay Heck and Greg Starner of White & Case.)